Saturday, July 31, 2010

 In class, we analyzed the importance of Owen cutting off Johnny's index finger on his right hand.
 Johnny was right-handed, so his index finger was his trigger finger; his decision finger.
 On the surface, it seems like Owen is just trying to keep his friend from going to Vietnam.
 However, Owen cutting off Johnny's index finger is a symbol; for, as we read in chapter twelve of How to Read Literature Like a Professor, "anything that seems like a symbol, most likely is" (Foster 97).
 Johnny losing his finger, his decision finger to be more exact, symbolizes indecisiveness.
 Up to this point in the novel, Johnny has not been making any decisions for himself.
 Instead, Owen tells him what to do.
 Going on a wild goose chase in Boston searching for Johnny's real father?
 Owen.
 Johnny's finger?
 Owen.
 Johnny moving in with Hester?
 Owen.
 Hence, Johnny is truly God's instrument, he doesn't decide anything for himself, so it's like his life is planned out for him; and Owen is simply his guide.
 I predict that Owen will die, and Johnny will realize the reason for his existence.

 So, Johnny just might be the Christ figure of A Prayer for Owen Meany.
-But I believe the honor of the big title of Christ Figure will all come down to
+But I believe the honor of the big title of Christ Figure will all come down to one last battle: who shall redeem our unworthy world?

 Is It Fate, or Free Will...?